Privacy Notices

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some, or all, of your personal information, please email the Firm at nlebo@sona-am.com.

-The Firm will provide this information to you within one month (with the ability to extend this by an additional two months where necessary), free of charge.
+The Firm will provide this information to you within one month (with the ability to extend this by an additional two months where necessary), free of charge, unless otherwise permitted by applicable law.

-- You have the right to lodge a complaint with the Information Commissioner’s Office (https://ico.org.uk/concerns/ if you are not happy with the way that we manage or process personal data.
+• You have the right to lodge a complaint with the relevant data protection authority, which in the UK, is the Information Commissioner’s Office (https://ico.org.uk/concerns/) if you are not happy with the way that we manage or process personal data.

 Will I be notified of changes to this policy?

 The Firm may, from time to time, review and update this policy.
-The Firm will maintain the latest version of this policy on its website, and where the changes are deemed material, it will make you are aware of these.
+The Firm will maintain the latest version of this policy on its website, and where the changes are deemed material, it will use reasonable efforts to make you are aware of these.

 Who should I direct questions to?